 Best time for trekking in Torres del Paine

 Weather-wise November to March are the warmest months, day temperatures are between 12°C and 15°C, nights are between 8°C and 10°C. Wind in Patagonia can be quite hectic, summer months, except February, are quite windy – November and January are the windiest months.
 As for rain in January, March, and April you’ll get the most rainfalls, February is again quite a favorable month with the least rainfalls.
-Out of weather point of view, February would be an ideal month for trekking in Torres del Paine if it wasn’t the busiest months in the park with the most visitors coming here.
+From a weather point of view, February would be an ideal month for trekking in Torres del Paine and exploring the Carretera Austral if it wasn’t the busiest month in Patagonia.

 What to pack for hiking the W route

-Here are some items that will be very useful on the W trek regardless if you’re planning to carry your own camping gear, rent it or stay in refugios.
-We have a detailed post on gear and clothes for hiking and camping in Patagonia.
+Here are some items that will be very useful on the W trek regardless if you’re planning to carry your own camping gear, rent it, or stay in refugios (indoor accommodation in the park).
+For more information on packing for Patagonia check our post Patagonia packing list.

 - Merino Wool Darn Tough Hiker Socks